-CSS relies on the SCAMP package (which relies on SEXTRACTOR output) to generate astrometric solutions which ultimately become the asteroid observations submitted to the Minor Planet Center.
+CSS relies on the SCAMP3 package (using SEXTRACTOR output) to generate astrometric solutions which ultimately become asteroid observations submitted to the Minor Planet Center.
 SCAMP responds to many command line and parameter file settings and CSS occasionally changes these.
 SCAMP provides a calibration against an astrometric catalog, currently Gaia-DR2.
 When superior astrometric catalogs become available, CSS will adopt them.
 As shown in Figure 4(A), SCAMP may be executed more than once to update the calibrated image with a world coordinate system as well as generating log file and metadata output that are archived.